microsoft/FluidFramework/packages/runtime/container-runtime/README.md

 belongs to `default` group are fetched from service and can be loaded on demand when requested by user.
 This decreases the amount of data which needs to be fetched during load and hence provides faster boot times for the container.
-Attempting to load any datastore within a non-default group results in fetching all content/datastores marked with same groupId and thus helps faster realization/loading of other datastores within that group faster.
+Attempting to load any datastore within a non-default group results in fetching all content/datastores marked with same groupId.
 So, one network will be required to fetch content for a group when a datastore from a group is requested by an application.
+In advanced app scenarios, app would want to make datastores with a specific group Id, based on how it wants to load a certain group at once, and not load the datastores that aren't part of the group.
+By effectively using groupID, app will be able to improve boot times by not fetching unnecessary groups at load.
 So to summarize, when datastore is assigned to a group, content of such data store will not be loaded with initial load of container.
 It will be loaded only when any datastore with such groupID is realized.
 This will improve the boot perf.
-Data virtualization or providing the `loadingGroupId` will however decrease the performance of loading of those datastores while improving the overall performance of container load.
+Data virtualization or providing the `loadingGroupId` will however decrease the performance of loading of those datastores as one network call would be required before loading.
 However, providing same `loadingGroupId` to put some data stores in same group, would improve performance for their loading as compared to providing a different group Id to each of these datastores as then one network call will be required to fetch snapshot for that group of datastores rather than one network call for each datastore.
 So, the datastores which